Cherreads

 Alright.
 Bed's done.

-A mattress dressed in white, tucked beneath a thick red blanket, stuffed beasts arranged along the headrest.
+A mattress dressed in white, tucked beneath a thick red blanket, stuffed beasts lined along the headrest.

 Sienna turned and headed into the living room.
-Ikade was there, seated with a pamphlet unfolded in her hands.
-She walked over and dropped onto the couch beside her, then leaning back.
-Turning on the television and sifting through the numerous broadcasts.
+Ikade was already there, seated with a pamphlet unfolded in her hands.
+She walked over and dropped onto the couch beside her, then leaned back, turning on the television and sifting through the many broadcasts.

 "We could check this place out.
 It looks interesting."

-The feline continued flipping through the pages, slowing down when a particular picture caught her eyes.
+The feline kept flipping through the pages, slowing when a particular picture caught her eye.

 'It's got so much stuff, I don't even know where to look.'

-Sienna could practically read Ikade's thoughts just through her expression alone.
+Sienna could practically read Ikade's thoughts from her expression alone.
 A sharp lens flare finished off the photo, the catwalk suspended from the ceiling drawing her attention.

 "I don't see a name—do you?
 I only see the address."

-Ikade's ears flicked at the question, squinting down at the paper for any clue, speaking up after giving up on the search.
+Ikade's ears flicked at the question.
+She squinted down at the paper for any clue, then spoke after giving up on the search.

 "I guess we can take a look around."

 They flipped a few more pages and found something else—a smaller exhibition tucked close to their main point of interest.
-Another spot worth stopping by, Sienna added it to their ever growing list.
+Another place worth stopping by.
+Sienna added it to their ever-growing list.

 While she did that, Ikade spoke up, still skimming through the flavor text.